 - Getting directions—If you’re direction-challenged as I am, apps come in handy!
-Two I highly recommend offer offline or GPS access.
+Two I highly recommend offering offline or GPS access.
 Use them to get directions or even to figure out where you are.

-There are lots of apps to help you when traveling and this is just a small sampling of what I use regularly on my trips.
-New apps are being launched all the time so take a look before trips to see what you might want to try out before you travel to see if they might help solve a problem.
+There are lots of apps to help you when traveling, and this is just a small sampling of what I regularly use on my trips.
+New apps are being launched all the time, so take a look before trips to see what you might want to try out before you travel to see if they might help solve a problem.

 You May Also Like 15 of the Best Apps for Travel During a Trip

-How to Handle a Language Barrier
+7. Learn How to Handle a Language Barrier

 Traveling to other countries is an amazing experience.
-It’s one thing to read about a place in a book, but entirely another to actually see it in person.
+It’s one thing to read about a place in a book but entirely another to actually see it in person.
 That’s part of the travel experience that I love.

-I remember the first time I went to Paris, I took a day trip to a small town called Fountainbleau.
+I remember the first time I went to Paris.
+I took a day trip to a small town called Fountainbleau.
 It was amazing!
-I went to Napoleon’s chateau there which was surprisingly easy, by hopping on a bus labeled, “Chateau.”
+I went to Napoleon’s chateau there, which was surprisingly easy, by hopping on a bus labeled “Chateau.”
 Great!
 But then, I had to figure out how to get back to the train station, which wasn’t so easy.

-I asked a lovely local woman for help, only she didn’t understand English.
-She also didn’t understand how to interact with travelers from other countries, and spoke in rapid-fire French trying to be helpful.
-We both ended up laughing about it and thankfully, I managed to figure it out.
+I asked a lovely local woman for help; only she didn’t understand English.
+She also didn’t understand how to interact with travelers from other countries and spoke in rapid-fire French, trying to be helpful.
+We both ended up laughing about it, and thankfully, I managed to figure it out.

 You May Also Like 12 Ways to Overcome a Language Barrier

-Tips for Travel to Make it Easier
+8. Implement Tips for Travel to Make it Easier

 It can take a while to get your rhythm, though it really doesn’t have to.
 If you’re a bit less stubborn than I am, you can read the experiences of other experienced travelers to learn some of their tips and tricks to see what will work for you.